 How SmartBudget works

-- Administrator ensures SmartBudget requirements are fully configured in Polaris PSA.
+- Administrator ensures SmartBudget requirements are fully configured in Polaris.

 - Cost & Billing Administrator creates a SmartBudget plan (sometimes referred to as simply a ‘SmartBudget’), that includes the date range the rates will cover, plus the desired default margin and utilization to achieve.

-- SmartBudget calculates and displays the optimal (or ‘goal’) billing rate for each role, for that period, based on the cost data housed in Polaris PSA, and the margin and utilization specified.
+- SmartBudget calculates and displays the optimal (or ‘goal’) billing rate for each role, for that period, based on the cost data housed in Polaris, and the margin and utilization specified.